-Your pet may stay in his boarding accommodation until 12PM the day he is scheduled to depart.
-To avoid a half-day’s boarding charge, you should pick your pet up before 12pm Monday through Saturday.
-If a bath or groom is requested than the half-day charge is waived.
+Check-out is at 12PM Monday through Saturday.
+There is a late check-out fee of $20.00/family.
+If a bath or groom is requested than the late check-out fee is waived.
 Please give us a specific check-out time so we can have your pet ready if a bath or groom is requested.

 Can we schedule a tour?